 The AEHS is a thriving organization that finished 2016 with 1,032 members.
-It receives all of its funding from memberships, sale of Torque Meter back issues, its annual convention, and small donations from members.
+It receives ALL of its funding from memberships, sale of Torque Meter back issues, its annual convention, and small donations from members.
+No, repeat NO advertising.
 Over 188 articles and features were added to the AEHS web site during 2016.
 A list of these appears near the bottom of the AEHS Home page.
 The site received 227,379 unique visitors (621 per day average), 346,181 visits (946 per day average), served 1,429,560 pages (3,906 per day average), and received 9,157,422 page hits (25,020 per day average).

 The annual AEHS Convention, held in a different city each year, continues to be a popular event.

 The AEHS is heavily involved in the identification and cataloging of new source material on the history of aircraft engine development, manufacture and use.
 It has been responsible for the creation of two important on-line catalogs:

 The AEHS Document Collection is a unique source of information for researchers and enthusiasts.
 Cataloging of this collection continues as new document donations arrive.